UK police probe suspicious packages at university, bank

 - Teen tells Senate why he defied his mom to get vaccinated VIEW

-It’s unclear if the packages are connected to incidents Tuesday in which three small explosive devices in plastic mailing bags arrived at offices for two London airports and a train station.
+Police were not linking the Glasgow package to three small explosive devices in plastic mailing bags that arrived at offices for two London airports and a train station on Tuesday.
 One of the envelopes, sent to Heathrow Airport, partly caught fire but no one was injured.

-Counter-terrorism detectives are leading the investigation into the London letter bombs.
+Counter-terrorism detectives are leading the investigation into the London letter bombs, but said Wednesday that they were “not investigating any other suspicious packages.”

+Commander Clarke Jarrett, head of the Metropolitan Police Counter Terrorism Command, said police had not received any further reports of devices, but had “issued extensive advice to transport hubs and mail sorting companies to be vigilant.”

-The envelopes received in London appeared to carry Irish stamps, and Commander Clarke Jarrett, head of the Metropolitan Police Counter Terrorism Command, said one line of inquiry “is the possibility that the packages have come from Ireland.”
+The envelopes received in London appeared to carry Irish stamps, and Jarrett said one line of inquiry “is the possibility that the packages have come from Ireland.”

-Jarrett said police had not received any further reports of devices, but had “issued extensive advice to transport hubs and mail sorting companies to be vigilant.”
+There has been speculation the devices could be connected to Irish Republican Army dissidents.
+But Dean Haydon, Britain’s senior national coordinator for counter-terrorism policing, said no sender had been identified and no group had claimed responsibility.

+“We are talking to our Irish counterparts but at the moment there’s nothing to indicate motivation of the sender or ideology, so I cannot confirm at the moment if it’s connected to any Ireland-related terrorist groups,” he said.